hexchat/documentation/plugins.rst

 	then print them one by one with their respective values.
 We always use *hexchat\_pluginpref\_get\_str ()*, and that's because we can read an integer as string (but not vice versa).

+Plugin GUI
+''''''''''

+.. function:: void* hexchat_plugingui_add (hexchat_plugin *ph, const char *filename, const char *name,
+					const char *desc, const char *version, char *reserved)

+	Adds a fake plugin to the GUI in :menuselection:`Window --> Plugins and Scripts`.
+	This does not need to be done for your actual plugin and is only used for interfaces to other languages like our python plugin.

+	:returns: Handle to be used with :func:`hexchat_plugingui_remove`

+.. function:: void hexchat_plugingui_remove (hexchat_plugin *ph, void *handle)

+	Removes the fake plugin from the GUI.
+Again not to be used to remove your own plugin.

+	:param handle: Handle returned by :func:`hexchat_plugingui_add`